 I do love when a hotel does something interesting with the toilet paper.
 I’m just not sure why they folded this roll into the shape of a penis.

-The staff on site was pretty accommodating, especially considering they weren’t expecting anyone to bother them at 22h30 in the evening then they were hit with an onslaught of unexpected guests.
+The staff on site was pretty accommodating.
+I was surprised, especially considering they weren’t expecting anyone to bother them at 22h30 in the evening then they were hit with an onslaught of unexpected guests.
 The room was fine, better than sleeping in the car…I guess.
 It was a bit gross and I wouldn’t plan on staying at this property again.

 Are you a fan of the Choice Hotel chain?
 What do you know about the Ascend Hotel Collection?